 This season Cornelia performs the title role of Jenůfa in a new production by Keith Warner at the Oslo Opera and Senta in Der fliegende Holländer at Norway's largest and most spectacular outdoor stage, Opera Østfold at Fredrikstens Festning.

-In December 2012 Beskow made her professional debut as The Fox in Janacek's The Cunning Little Vixen at the Royal Theater in Copenhagen.
-Since then, she has been a frequent guest soloist there, earning stage experience by appearing in roles such as Annina in La Traviata, Marianne Leitmetzerin in Das Rosenkavalier, Axinja in Lady Macbeth from the Mtsensk district, Der Hüter der Schwelle in Die Frau ohne Schatten and also Sister Rose in Dead man Walking.
+Cornelia Beskow made her professional debut in 2012 as the Fox in The Cunning Little Vixen at the Royal Danish Theater in Copenhagen.
+On the same stage she continued to gain experience, by performing roles such as Annina in La Traviata (2012), Axinja in Lady Macbeth of Mtsensk (2014), Marianne Leitmetzerin in Das Rosenkavalier (2015), Der Hüter der Schwelle in Die Frau ohne Schatten (2015) and Sister Rose in Dead Man Walking (2017).

 In Sweden Cornelia Beskow made her debut at the Royal Opera in Stockholm as Donna Elvira in Don Giovanni (2015) which was followed by her breakthrough as Sieglinde in Die Walküre (2017), performing alongside Nina Stemme’s Brünnhilde.
 In 2018 Cornelia performed in the Royal Swedish Opera anniversary tribute concert for Birgit Nilsson's 100th birthday (also broadcast via OperaVision) and made her debuts as Chrysothemis in Elektra and Tatjana in Eugen Onegin.
 She has also sung Wellgunde in Das Rheingold in Dalhalla (2012) and Senta in Der fliegende Holländer at Malmö Opera (2019).